Free Pinellas County Public Records: Arrests, Criminal, Marital

 3. Navigate to the warrant or fugitive list by checking the navigation menu.
 If not, locate the contact page to find their phone number, email, physical address, etc.

-How To Determine If Someone Is on Probation in Pinellas County
+How To Determine if Someone Is on Probation in Pinellas County FL

-The Pinellas County Clerk of Court holds case records which individuals can look through to find out if someone is on probation in Pinellas County.
+The Pinellas County Clerk of Court holds case records which individuals can look through to find out if someone is on probation in the county.

 Alternatively, they can contact the Misdemeanor Probation division of the Sheriff’s Office at 727-464-8100.